MGM Group of Companies: Logistics

-Theme park
+Theme Park

 MGM Dizzee World is an amusement park located in Chennai, Tamil Nadu, India.
-It is located in East Coast Road.
+It is located on East Coast Road.
 It is one of the most visited theme parks in the city.
 The park has log flume, giant wheel, spider spin, roller coaster, the funny mountain, dashing cars, super trooper, a water world and it also hosts special seasonal shows.
 MGM Selvee World is the group's other theme park located at Visakhapatnam.

 Marrybrown

-MGM is the master Indian franchisee of Malaysian fast food chain, Marrybrown for Southern region of India, which in turn franchises its Indian operations to smaller franchisees.
+MGM is the master Indian franchisee of Malaysian fast-food chain, Marrybrown for Southern region of India, which in turn franchises its Indian operations to smaller franchisees.
 The first Marrybrown outlet was opened in Chennai in 1999.
 In year 2004, it had 12 outlets in India and has expanded to 16 in 2007, 12 in Chennai, one each in Coimbatore, Salem, Kochi and Bangalore.
 In 2010, MGM opened a Marrybrown outlet in Trichy.
 MGM is expanding the number to 100.
-It provides training, marketing and raw material support to the franchisees and also helps maintain quality and ambience in the fast food outlets.
+It provides training, marketing and raw material support to the franchisees and also helps maintain quality and ambience in the fast-food outlets.
 Of its 16 outlets, the company owns 10 and the rest are sub-franchised.